canonical/netplan/doc/netplan.md

           :   Set the connection mode for the controller.
 Supported options are ``in-band`` and ``out-of-band``.
 The default is ``in-band``.

+     ``ports`` (sequence of sequence of scalars)
+     :   OpenvSwitch patch ports.
+Each port is declared as a pair of names which can be referenced as interfaces in dependent virtual devices (bonds, bridges).

+         Example:

+             openvswitch:
+               ports:
+                 - [port0-1, port1-0]

      ``ssl`` (mapping)
      :   Valid for global ``openvswitch`` settings.
 Options for configuring SSL server endpoint for the switch.